withanage/xmlConverter/README.md

 # Intoroduction

-This plugin converts a TEI XML file to JATS xm`l files using métopes xslts style-sheets.
+This plugin converts a TEI XML file to JATS xm`l files using métopes xslt style-sheets.

 # Installation
 ```bash